nrkno/sofie-core/packages/documentation/docs/for-developers/json-config-schema.md

 This will provide a dropdown of all mappings in the studio, or studios where the show-style can be used.

-Setting `ui:sofie-enum:filter` to an array of numbers will filter the dropdown by the specified DeviceType.
+Setting `ui:sofie-enum:filter` to an array of strings will filter the dropdown by the specified DeviceType.

 #### `source-layers`